munsailbot/munsailbot/Notes.md

 * _sog_ : "Speed Over Ground"
 > The speed of the vessel relative to the Ground
-* _tmg_ : "Travel Made Good"
+* _tmg_ : "Track Made Good"
-> The actual distance travelled by the vessel
+> The actual distance traveled by the vessel

 ## gpsHeading